swri-robotics/bag-database/docs/scripts/scripts.md

 ### Allow Network Access

 If this is checked, the Docker container the script runs inside will be allowed to access the network.
-For security purposes, by default this is not allowed
+For security purposes, by default this is not allowed.

 ### Description